unit-mesh/auto-dev/docs/customize/team-prompts.md

 - AppendCursor, the prompt will be inserted at the cursor position
 - AppendCursorStream, the prompt will be inserted at the cursor position
 - ChatPanel, the prompt will be inserted in the chat panel
+- OutputFile, the prompt will be inserted in the output file, `output-{timestamp}.{extension}`, the extension will be parsed from the result's language.

 ## English Examples